zhetai/Ech0/README.en.md

 🚀 **Instant Deployment**: Zero configuration required — from installation to operation in just one command
 ✍️ **Distraction-Free Writing**: A clean, online Markdown editor with rich plugin support and real-time preview
 📦 **Data Sovereignty**: All content is stored locally in SQLite, with full RSS feed support
-🔐 **Secure Backup Mechanism**: One-click full-data export and backup via Web, TUI, or CLI
+🔐 **Secure Backup Mechanism**: One-click export and full data backup across Web, TUI, and CLI modes, with automatic background backup support
 ♻️ **Seamless Recovery**: Supports TUI/CLI snapshot restoration and Web-based zero-downtime recovery, ensuring data safety with ease
 🎉 **Forever Free**: Open-sourced under the AGPL-3.0 license — no tracking, no subscriptions, no external dependencies
 🌍 **Cross-Platform Adaptation**: Fully responsive design optimized for desktop, tablet, and mobile browsers